voyo/satel2mqtt/README.md

   Usage: satel2mqtt [-h] [-v] [-d] -H MQTT_HOST [-p MQTT_PORT] [-D tty_device] [-t MQTT_TOPIC]

-  -h : print help and usage\n
+  -h : print help and usage\
-  -v : enable debug messages\n
+  -v : enable debug messages\
-  -d : fork to background\n
+  -d : fork to background\
   -H : mqtt host to connect to.
+Defaults to localhost.\
-Defaults to localhost.\n -p : network port to connect to.
-Defaults to 1883.\n -D : tty device to listen to Satel logs.
-Defaults to /dev/ttyUSB0\n -t : mqtt topic to publish to.
-Defaults to 'domoticz/in'\n
+  -p : network port to connect to.
+Defaults to 1883.\
+  -D : tty device to listen to Satel logs.
+Defaults to /dev/ttyUSB0\
+  -t : mqtt topic to publish to.
+Defaults to 'domoticz/in'\

 Required configuration on Satel CA10 -